Google greenlights ads with ‘blatant disinformation’ about voting by mail

 The ads “stand to promote confusion for the public at a time when clarity is needed,” said Kristen Clarke, president and executive director of the national Lawyers’ Committee for Civil Rights Under Law.
 “And so it is deeply troubling.”

-A Google spokeswoman, Charlotte Smith, declined to answer specific questions about the ads or explain why they squared with the company’s policies, saying only in an emailed statement, “We have zero tolerance for ads that employ voter suppression tactics or undermine participation in elections.
+A Google spokeswoman, Charlotte Smith, declined to answer specific questions about the ads or explain why they squared with the company’s policies, saying only in an emailed statement: “We have zero tolerance for ads that employ voter suppression tactics or undermine participation in elections.
 When we find those ads, we take them down.”

 Facebook removed similar ads from the same group in response to a Washington Post story last week.